 Certain breeds take to the beach more quickly than others.
 For example, Labrador Retrievers are notoriously fond of water.
 However, all dogs can have a good time chasing waves, fetching toys, swimming (provide a life jacket for dogs who aren’t strong swimmers) and wrestling in the surf.

-The interior of the country also has great dog beaches, especially around the Great Lakes.
+Non-coastal states also have great dog beaches, especially around the Great Lakes.
 Montrose Dog Beach in Chicago lets your pups enjoy a dip in Lake Michigan, and Lakes Erie and Huron provide many beach day opportunities as well.

 Camping with your dog